-The idea and the plan: The basic idea here is that the qualities we associate with consciousness are causally represented semantics of relation that the causally represented agency holds with objects.
-Stated differently, within a structured or integrated semantics, the relation that one specific object bears with other objects, has the properties that we have come to refer to as consciousness.
+The idea and the plan: The basic idea here is that the qualities we associate with consciousness are the semantics of relation that a represented agency holds with the represented objects.
+Stated differently, within a structured or integrated semantics, the relation that one specific object bears with other objects has the qualities that we have come to refer to as consciousness.
 The plan: 1.
-The reality of information is shown to arise from regularity of causal function in nature.
-Causal function refers to the function of an object or a state, physical or representational, to effect a regular change within limits, in the respective domains, by which the object or the state is identifiable.
-An information necessarily expresses or qualifies a distinction among objects in terms of implicit or explicit relation.
-The value expressed by an information is labeled as a semantic value, which enables a formalism for its processing.
-2. Given the same regularity of causal function an interaction is definable as mutually inter-dependent, hence bounded, transitions in the state of physical entities (systems).
-This perspective allows a generic expression to be constructed to formally represent the causal dependence (correlate) of a resultant state of a system on precursor states of interacting systems.
-3. This generic expression is then shown to be potent to express all relations, including temporal and causal relations enabling such relations to be represented by a state as its correlate.
-4. The same generic expression also enables a mechanism of population coding that allows the relations to be represented with arbitrary variations and precision without requiring the mathematical consistency.
+The reality of information is shown to arise from the regularity of causal function in nature.
+Information necessarily expresses or qualifies objects in terms of implicit or explicit relation.
+The content of information is treated as a value enabling a general formalism for its processing.
+2. Given the same regularity of causal function, an interaction is definable as mutually inter-dependent, hence bounded, transitions in the state of physical entities (systems).
+This perspective allows a generic expression to be constructed to formally evaluate the causal dependence (correlate) of a resultant state of a system on precursor states of interacting systems.
+3. This generic expression is then shown to be potent to express all relations, including temporal and causal relations, enabling such relations to be represented by a state as its correlate.
+4. The same generic expression also enables a mechanism of population coding that allows a relation to be represented with arbitrary variations and precision without requiring mathematical consistency.
 5. The mechanism of representing arbitrary relations is then shown to capture structured and abstract semantics of complex systems and their functions.
 Abstraction is defined as the formation of a class from the instances and from functional relations, which serves as a semantic space.
-6. A simplified example of echolocation is then worked out to show how active state of an agent in a network of inter-dependence can represent the relative placement of an observing system itself with respect to other systems in the field of view, which forms a component of self.
+6. A simplified example of echolocation is then worked out to show how the active state of an agent in a network of inter-dependence can represent the relative placement of an observing system itself with respect to other systems in the field of view, which forms a component of self.
 7. The ability to represent causal relations further allows a systematic integration of semantics in modular hierarchy that expresses a class of structural configurations and dynamic functions of an evolved system or organism.
 The referable semantics of the structured class as a unified system is then shown to possess several characteristics of self.
 8. Evolution based on selection creates a system with causal function towards survival.
-A processing system like brain may 'then evolve' to capture the dynamics and represent semantics of causal function of the unified system.
-It is shown how the integration of the structured unified system takes place with the abilities of observing and referencing, and with causal powers of acting and controlling the actions.
-At this point, it is discussed how the representation of such structured semantics posits the represented unified system (self) as the bearer of the properties we identify with consciousness.
-9. The process is then extended to include how the referential and causal relations of the represented self with the objects form a part of observable objects leading to a semantic structure of self conscious object/agency.
-10. Lastly, the conclusion section is especially devoted to discuss and present resolution to several known problems relating to consciousness.
+A processing system like the brain may 'then evolve' to represent the dynamics and the causal function of the unified system.
+It is shown how the integration of the structured semantics of 'a unified system with abilities of observing, referencing, acting, and controlling the actions' takes place.
+It is then inferred how the semantics of the function of the unified system (self) posits it as the bearer of the properties we identify with consciousness.
+9. The process is then extended to include how the referential and causal relations of the represented self with the objects form a part of observable objects, leading to a semantic structure of self-conscious agency.
+10. Lastly, the conclusion section is especially devoted to discussing and presenting a resolution to several known problems relating to consciousness.
 A subsection is especially included to enlist predictions that are testable via implementation on artificial devices and observable in the brain.